CIDS-484-Spring-2025/BP_Capstone/README.md

 ## Project Overview:

-The idea of the **Artist Setlist Aggregator** is to serve as a web application that allows users to search for their favorite musicians and view their **average setlist and other insightful statistics** generated from a given range of recent concerts by working with data from the Setlist.fm API.
+The idea of the **Artist Setlist Aggregator** is to serve as a web application that allows users to search for their favorite musicians and view **insightful and varied setlist statistics** generated from a given range of recent concerts by working with data from the Setlist.fm API.

-This project will venture into the world of full-stack development by integrating a **React frontend**, a **Spring Boot backend**, and a **PostgreSQL database**.
-It will involve use of multiple programming languages including Java, JavaScript, HTML, CSS and SQL.
-There will also be a Backend API integration using HTTP methods and JSON parsing to retrieve and process data.
-Implementation of efficient data flow will be achieved by building a structured data pipeline to process and store statistics.
+This project ventures into the world of full-stack development by integrating a **React frontend**, a **Spring Boot backend**, and a **PostgreSQL database**.
+It involves use of multiple programming languages including Java, JavaScript, HTML, CSS and SQL.
+There is also a Backend API integration which uses HTTP methods and JSON parsing to retrieve and process data.
+Implementation of efficient data flow is a continued goal being achieved by building and improving on a structured data pipeline with effecting throttling measures and logging that works to process and store statistics.

 ## Technologies Used:
 ### Front End-